noamross/jekyll-site/_posts/2012-11-16-sod-dynamics-1.md

-I am working on a project with the [Rizzo Lab](http://ucanr.edu/sites/rizzolab/) examining the dynamics of [Sudden Oak Death].
+I am working on a project with the [Rizzo Lab](http://ucanr.edu/sites/rizzolab/) examining the dynamics of Sudden Oak Death (SOD).
 I really have to write more about this, but today I'm just going to post the results of an initial exercise.

 Here I attempt to replicate model results from Cobb et al. (2012).
 The